brunoclbr/EngineeringAI/GNNs/README.md

 ## **How It Works**

 ### **Machine Learning Approach**
-- The project uses a **Hybrid GNN model**, which combines atomic and structural features to predict adsorption energies.
+- The project uses a **Hybrid GNN model**, which combines atomic features modeled with GNN's, and structural/composition features fed into a feed forward network.
+- The resulting prediction is the adsorption energy reaction involved in the adsorption process.
 - Training data consists of catalyst surfaces, their **Miller indices**, and different **adsorbates** (e.g., OH*, O*, H*).
 - The model learns to approximate DFT-calculated adsorption energies while significantly reducing computational costs.
 - The predictions can be used to construct **volcano plots**, which help determine the best catalyst compositions for ORR in fuel cells.